 Targeted Employment Area (TEA) Basics

 Rural areas are those with low populations according to census data—they cannot be located in municipalities with populations greater than 20,000 and must not be in metropolitan statistical areas (MSAs).
 However, high unemployment TEAs can fall within cities or towns with populations exceeding 20,000 people and that are located outside MSAs.

 While it is possible that an entire city or county could have an unemployment rate that qualifies it for TEA designation, most TEAs are determined by census tract.
 The U.S. Bureau of Labor Statistics (BLS) does not, however, publish employment data by census tract.
-Most states publish a list of certified TEAs, but it is important to note that new TEAs can be issued by designated state agencies using the census-share methodology.